top of page

 Hello, Hola and Hoi!

-Having grown up speaking Welsh and English at home, and then studying French at uni (along with some rusty school-girl Spanish!), I just love working with couples and families who are looking to include more than one language in their ceremony.
+Having grown up speaking Welsh and English at home, and then studying French at uni (along with some rusty school-girl Spanish from my A Level days!), I just love working with couples and families who are looking to include more than one language in their wedding, naming ceremony or celebration of life.

-Suitable for both humanist weddings and baby naming ceremonies, here are some of my top tips for creating a personal and inclusive ceremony that celebrates your culture and heritage:
+Suitable for humanist weddings, baby naming ceremonies, memorials and funerals, here are some of my top tips for creating a personal and inclusive ceremony that celebrates your culture and heritage:

 1. Readings & Music - the easiest way to incorporate a second language into your ceremony is by including readings and/or music in both languages.
-For a more inclusive experience for your guests, you could provide a written translation or summary for them to follow (translations of famous songs and poems can be found easily with a quick online search).
+For a more inclusive experience for your guests, you could provide a written translation or summary for them to follow in an order of service (translations of famous songs and poems can be found easily with a quick online search).

-2. Promises & Vows - whether you're a couple making vows to each other, or a parent making a promise to your baby, you can definitely say these in the language of your choice.
+2. Promises & Vows - whether you're a couple making vows to each other at your wedding, or a parent making a promise to your baby at their naming ceremony, you can definitely say these in the language of your choice.
 If you're learning a new language for your partner, it can be really romantic to say a few words in their mother tongue!

 3. Avoid Repetition! - it's very tempting to repeat every part of the ceremony in both languages to make sure all your guests understand what's happening.
 But your ceremony could potentially double in length, and it can be a little frustrating for your guests who understand both languages.
 One simple way around this is a written order of service with a translation into the other language for each section.
 (For example, where one partner is saying their vows in French, an English translation can be included in the order of service for guests to follow along and vice versa).